 Secondary TNBC breast cancer tends to have earlier cancer recurrences that can often reach the lung and the brain.
 This therapy can increase overall survival by around 9.5 months of metastatic or locally inoperable TNBC patients that are PD-L1-positive15.

 It is the first immunotherapy available at the NHS for untreated secondary or inoperable triple negative breast cancer23.

 “The interesting part is what does immunotherapy do on top of what we see with chemotherapy? […] The trial [combining chemotherapy plus immunotherapy before surgery] showed what we had hoped to see, in terms of increasing the number of patients responding to therapy, which is a very big step forward”– Dr. Peter Schmid, Queen Mary University of London; KEYNOTE-522 study.

 Pembrolizumab blocks the action of the protein PD-1 and Avelumab blocks PD-L1.
 Both of them have shown promising results in clinical trials for people with advanced triple negative breast cancer that have previously been treated with chemotherapy24,25, and for those untreated in combination with chemotherapy 26.
 In the U.S., Keytruda® has recently been approved by the FDA to treat high risk, early stage triple negative breast cancer, for more information check out our recent post.
-In the UK, NICE will start to assess pembrolizumab in combination with neoadjuvant chemotherapy at the moment and a response is expected later this year27.
+In the UK, NICE is assessing pembrolizumab in combination with neoadjuvant chemotherapy at the moment and a response is expected later this year27.

 Research and future treatments